SWE-IF: Aligning Code Evaluation with Human Preference: Introduction

-\begin{itemize} \item \textbf{Non-functional instructions cause notable functional regression.} Although the added instructions do not target functionality, pass@1 decreases across all models.
-Under five instructions, average pass@1 drops by 5.85\% and 6.61\% on the two augmented benchmarks (Section~$\S$\ref{sec:result_func}). \item \textbf{Following multiple instructions remains challenging for LLMs.} Even the best performing model reaches only 46.75\% and 40.95\% success rate under five instructions on BigVibeBench and LiveVibeBench (Section~$\S$\ref{sec:result_if}).
-Models also exhibit a position bias for instruction following, with mid-position instructions followed less reliably than those at the beginning or end (Section~$\S$\ref{sec:position_analysis}). \item \textbf{Single-turn vs. multi-turn interactions alter LLM behavior.} Under the same tasks, single-turn generation better preserves functionality but follows fewer instructions, whereas multi-turn editing achieves higher IF at the cost of more functional regressions (Sections~$\S$\ref{sec:result_func} and~$\S$\ref{sec:result_if}). \item \textbf{Human preference reflects a mixture of functional correctness and instruction following.} On the coding subset of LMArena~\citep{lmarena}, a composite of functional correctness and our IF score correlates better with model ratings than either metric alone, with IF emerging as the key differentiator among advanced models on the real-world programming tasks (Section~$\S$\ref{sec:correlation_analysis}). \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Non-functional instructions cause notable functional regression.} Although the added instructions do not target functionality, pass@1 decreases across all models.
+Under five instructions, average pass@1 drops by 5.85\% and 6.61\% on the two augmented benchmarks (Section~\ref{sec:result_func}). \item \textbf{Following multiple instructions remains challenging for LLMs.} Even the best performing model reaches only 46.75\% and 40.95\% success rate under five instructions on Big-SWE-IF and Live-SWE-IF (Section~\ref{sec:result_if}).
+Models also exhibit a position bias for instruction following, with mid-position instructions followed less reliably than those at the beginning or end (Section~\ref{sec:position_analysis}). \item \textbf{Single-turn vs. multi-turn interactions alter LLM behavior.} Under the same tasks, single-turn generation better preserves functionality but follows fewer instructions, whereas multi-turn editing achieves higher IF at the cost of more functional regressions (Sections~\ref{sec:result_func} and~\ref{sec:result_if}). \item \textbf{Human preference reflects a mixture of functional correctness and instruction following.} On the coding subset of LMArena~\citep{lmarena}, a composite of functional correctness and our IF score correlates better with model ratings than either metric alone, with IF emerging as the key differentiator among advanced models on the real-world programming tasks (Section~\ref{sec:correlation_analysis}). \end{itemize}

 In summary, this work establishes IF as an essential, yet overlooked, component of code evaluation.
-Our \textsc{VeriCode} taxonomy and \textsc{Vibe Checker} testbed offer a concrete path to benchmark and develop models against a more human-aligned notion of code quality beyond functionality.
+Our \textsc{VeriCode} taxonomy and \textsc{SWE-IF} testbed offer a concrete path to benchmark and develop models against a more human-aligned notion of code quality beyond functionality.